polymorpher/sms-wallet/miniwallet/devlog/PROXY.md

 ## Overview

-We wish to deploy upgradeable contracts for MiniWallet and MiniID and optionally MiniNFTS.
+We wish to deploy upgradeable contracts for MiniWallet, MiniID, and optionally MiniNFTS.

-This deployment should enable fine granularity of artifacts stored at time of deployment to facilitate auditablity and readabilty.
-We also wish to have control over the proxies so that we can maintain and have clear visibility to any potential security risks.
-Finally control over the deployment scripts is also a requirement.
+This deployment should enable granular control over contracts and addresses created during deployment, so to facilitate auditablity and readabilty.
+We need control over the proxies so that we will have clear visibility to any potential security risks.
+To achieve that, control over the deployment scripts is also required.

-The high level flow is that the deployment scripts interact natively with both the Proxy and the Implementation contracts persisting the deployment artifiacts.
+The high level flow is that the deployment scripts interact natively with both the proxy and the implementation contracts, and persist the necessary information (e.g. version, time, deployer, contract address) needed to understand the deployment, and to maintain and operate these contracts in the future.

 ## Design

-We break this down into four major components below we list those components and reference implementatons are listed below,
+We break this down into four major components.
+Below, we list those components and reference implementatons:

 1. Proxy Logic within Contracts
 2. Proxy Contract
 3. Deterministic Deployment